 Michigan.
 We originally acquired a minority investment in a Medicaid-only health plan exempt from HMO licensure requirements in 1997.
 In 1999 we purchased the remaining shares, and in 2000 we became licensed as an HMO under our subsidiary, Molina Healthcare of Michigan, Inc. We serve the metropolitan Detroit area, as well as nearly 30 other counties throughout Michigan.
 Effective October 1, 2002, we began serving approximately 6,000 additional members as a result of the exit of another plan from the market.
-In April 2003, we entered into an agreement with a health plan in Michigan pursuant to which we will acquire approximately 12,000 additional members.
+In April, 2003 we entered into an agreement with a health plan in Michigan pursuant to which we will acquire approximately 12,000 additional members.
 In May 2003, we entered into an agreement with another health plan in Michigan to acquire the plan's Medicaid contract and approximately 40,000 additional members.
-Both agreements are subject to regulatory approval, which approval has been obtained for the April 2003 agreement.
-Aggregate consideration for these transactions is approximately \$8.8 million.
+Both agreements are subject to regulatory approval.
+Aggregate consideration for these transactions is approximately \$8.8 million